felixalacampagne/flactagger/README.md

 - the "jaudiotagger" library which can be found here: https://bitbucket.org/ijabz/jaudiotagger.git
 - the "JustFLAC" library which can be found here: https://github.com/drogatkin/JustFLAC.git
-- the "jNA" library found here: https://github.com/java-native-access/jna To keep FLACtagger a standalone (aka executable) jar the jna.jar and jna-platform.jar archives should be unzipped to the lib/bin directory.
-The content of lib/bin is then added to the FLACtagger archive.
-This does not appear to affect the dynamic creation/loading of the JNI DLL used by JNA.
+- the "jNA" library found here: https://github.com/java-native-access/jna
+- since we are going back to the future it now relies on JAXB which has become an external dependency

+  To keep FLACtagger a standalone (aka executable) jar the dependent libraries are included in the FLACtagger jar file when it is built using the any script 'mkjar.xml'.

+  The dependent libraries can be downloaded with maven and the 'pom.xml' and specifying 'dependency:copy-dependencies' as the goal.
+I haven't found a way to use maven to get the jar files for the FLAC and audiotagger libraries so the sources are included in the project as git sub-modules.
+  This is not ideal as git sub-modules suck.
+Eventually I guess the project will need to be converted to maven where these libraries can exist as sub-projects in parallel to the FLAGtagger project... or something... but that is for another day.

 When I set up the FLACtagger GitHub project I was asked about the license to be applied.
 I can't find this information anywhere, and can't find licenses for the dependencies either.